North–South divide in England: Politics

 In 2013, two articles in The Economist argued that the divide between the left-leaning North and the right-leaning South could not be explained by economic fortunes alone.
 For example, the affluent suburban constituency of Wirral South was held by Labour, whereas deprived seaside towns in Thanet were represented by the Conservatives.
 One of the articles compared England's North–South divide to the divide between Northern and Southern Italy.
 It argued that Italy had a stronger economic divide, whereas England had a stronger divide in voter behaviour.
 The latter divide has been made starker by the first past the post voting system, which has caused Labour's representation in the South and (until the 2019 general election) the Conservatives' representation in the North to both be far weaker than their actual levels of support.

 The journalist Kelvin MacKenzie suggested in 2012 that the South of England needed a political party to campaign for its interests, including "home rule" for the region.
 City A.M. editor Allister Heath had made a similar suggestion in April 2012, and opined that increased powers for the London region might be obtained when the constitutional status of Scotland is debated.

 The north–south divide has also been observed in the Brexit referendum of 2016, with the North leaning Brexit and the South being less supportive with strong support for remaining in the European Union seen in London and the South East.

+In 2019, many traditionally Labour seats in the so-called red wall were won by the Conservatives, many for the first time.
+Historically, constituencies in the North Midlands and Northern England tended to vote for the Labour Party.
+It is noteworthy the erosion of the Labour Party vote in the north and midlands began in the 2001 general election, with a continual trend of decline until 2017.
+However, the trend returned strongly in 2019.
+In 2014, political scientists Matthew Goodwin and Robert Ford documented the erosion by UKIP of the Labour-supporting working-class vote in their book, Revolt on the Right.
+This eroded vote was arguably capitalised upon by the Conservatives with their pro-Brexit stance.However, despite this, the Labour Party still won more seats than the conservatives in the North.

+In 2021, the Conservative government launched a Levelling up policy to address the North–South divide as part of a broader objective.
+In September 2021 the Ministry for Housing, Communities and Local Government was renamed the Department for Levelling Up, Housing and Communities under Secretary of State Michael Gove, and a Levelling Up Taskforce was created to define the policy in more detail.